Joey Gosiengfiao

 Joey Gosiengfiao (March 15, 1941 – March 16, 2007) was a Filipino movie director, well known for the campy box-office hits he directed.

 Early life

 He was born Jose Gosiengfiao on March 15, 1941, in Manila.
-He finished his studies at University of the East.
+He finished his studies at University of the East and also joined its UE Dramatic Guild.

 Career

 Joey was best known for the sexy, campy box-office hits he directed for Regal Films in the 1970s and 1980s: Temptation Island, Underage, Bomba Star, Katorse, 14 Going Steady, among others.
 His films launched the likes of Dina Bonnevie, Maricel Soriano and Gretchen Barretto to full stardom and discovered established actors like Albert Martinez, Al Tantay, and Orestes Ojeda.
 In recent years, he had worked as publicist for Regal Films.

 Some of his other works as a director were the Rape of Virginia P. (1989), Bomba Star (1980), and Nympha (1980).

 Apart from his directorial success, Gosiengfiao is also known for his craft as a supervising producer for films like Pila Balde (1999), Pahiram Kahit Sandali (1998) and the more recent Forever My Love (2004).